“As the deer pants for the water brooks,

 When I compare David’s desire with my own, I find myself wanting.
 I absolutely want to be near God—but I don’t know that my desperation matches the thirst of the deer.
 My soul wants God, yes… but it is also distracted.
 Divided.
 Pulled in a dozen directions by lesser pursuits.

-So I begin to wonder if David’s words are less a declaration of spiritual achievement and more a prayer of longing—a prayer to be desperate to be desperate.
+I wonder if David’s words are less a declaration of spiritual achievement and more a prayer of longing—a prayer to be desperate to be desperate.

-That feels far more human.
+That feels more human.
 And far more relatable.

 Perhaps this psalm was written in a moment of genuine crisis, when thirst had finally stripped away distraction.
-I know that in my own life, desperation comes easily—but usually only for a moment.
-When pressure eases, my hunger often fades with it.
+I find that in my own life, desperation comes easily—but usually only for a moment.
+When the pressure eases, my hunger often fades with it.

 Still, whether this psalm was born in crisis or longing, it names a posture I want: